Kingdom of Chitral: Wars of Succession

-The reign of Shuja ul-Mulk (1895–1936)
+Shuja ul-Mulk (1895–1936)

-The British had decided to support the interests of Shuja ul-Mulk, the youngest legitimate son of Aman ul-Mulk, and the only one untainted by the recent spate of murder and intrigue.
+The British had decided to support the interests of Shuja ul-Mulk, the youngest legitimate son of Aman ul-Mulk, and the only one remained uninvolved in the political upheaval.
 After installing the young Mehtar, British and Kashmiri forces endured the famous defence against a seven-week siege by Sher Afzal and the Umra Khan of Jandul.
-Although Shuja ul-Mulk was now firmly established as ruler, the Dogras annexed Yasin, Kush, Ghizr and Ishkoman.
+Although Shuja ul-Mulk was now firmly established as ruler, the Dogras annexed Yasin, Kuh Ghizer and Ishkoman.
 Dogra suzerainty over Chitral ended in 1911, and Chitral became a Salute state in direct relations with the British.
-Mastuj, also removed from the Mehtar's jurisdiction in 1895, was restored to him within two years.
+Mastuj, removed from the Mehtar's jurisdiction in 1895, was also restored to him within two years.

 Shuja reigned for forty-one years, during which Chitral enjoyed an unprecedented period of internal peace.
-He journeyed outside of the Hindu Kush region, visiting various parts of India and meeting a number of fellow rulers, as well making the Hajj to Arabia and meeting Ibn SaudI.
+He journeyed outside of the Hindu Kush region, visiting various parts of India and meeting a number of fellow rulers, as well making the Hajj to Arabia and meeting the King ibn Saud of Arabia.
 He was invited to the Delhi Durbar in January 1903.
 Shuja ul-Mulk sent his sons abroad to acquire a modern education.
 The princes travelled to far-off places such as Aligarh and Dehradun accompanied by the sons of notables who were schooled at state expense.
 He supported the British during the Third Anglo-Afghan War in 1919, during which four of his sons and the Chitral State Bodyguard served in several actions guarding the border against invasion.